 To create a blended axis in tableau Report, Please drag and drop the Total Product Cost from Row Shelf to Sales Amount axis as shown below

-Second Approach to create Blended Axis in Tableau
+Second Approach to create Blended Axis

 The following screenshot will show you the tableau blended axis report

 Let us change the Year value to Month for a detailed report

 Now you can see the blended axis report for each month

 Let us change the value from Month names to All months present in each year

 Now you can see the detailed blended axis report for each month of 2011, 2012, 2013, and 2014

 Add Analytics to Tableau Blended Axis Report

 To add analytics, please navigate to the Analytics tab, and double-click on the Forecast option under the Model section.